Cyberwarfare

 Military

-Nation-states may engage in cyberwarfare to cripple an enemy’s critical infrastructure, disrupt military operations, steal classified information, or gain a strategic advantage.
+Nation-states may engage in cyber warfare to cripple an enemy’s critical infrastructure, disrupt military operations, steal classified information, or gain a strategic advantage.
 This can involve targeting power grids, financial systems, communication networks, or even weapon control systems.
-The goal is to weaken an opponent’s military capabilities and potentially coerce them into political concessions.
+The goal is to weaken an opponent’s military capabilities and potentially coerce them into meeting the aggressor’s demands.

 Hacktivism